Bishop-Laboratory/RA-Eval/README.md

 4. Volcano plot showing all DGE results.
 5. Heatmap showing the top 10 over- and under-expressed DEGs.
 6. Enrichment analysis showing the top over- and under-expressed KEGG pathways.
+7. Commentary explaining:
+  - The steps of your analysis
+  - The results you obtained
+  - What biological conclusions (if any) you drew from the analysis

+Overall, the goal of the report is to explain to a *biologist* (not a bioinformatician) what you did in your analysis, what you observed from your results, and your overall interpretation of the results from a biological point of view.

+Be as thorough as you feel is necessary, but try to avoid unnecessary detail.
+A good test of whether your report is well-written is if you show it to a biologist colleague and they can explain it back to you.

+You can also send your report-in-progress to Henry for feedback at any time.
+Without giving you the answers, he will indicate whether you are on the right track and offer suggestions for improvement.

 ## Guide

 ### Quick start